Darnycya/escape-nyc-api/README.md

 # Escape NYC API

-The Escape NYC API is the API created and used for the <a target="_blank" href="https://github.com/Darnycya/Escape-NYC">Escape NYC</a> full CRUD React App.
+The Escape NYC API is the API created and used for the <a target="_blank" rel="noopener" href="https://github.com/Darnycya/Escape-NYC">Escape NYC</a> full CRUD React App.
 It's hosted on Heroku and stored using MongoDB.

 ## Link To API